TeamBrot/server/README.md

 To install the library, run `go get github.com/gorilla/websocket`.

 ## Running the server
-To build the server, run `go build .`
+To build the server, run `go build`

 To run the server, run `./server`

+## Configuration

+The server has several configuration options:

+- `-h height`: Board height
+- `-w width`: Board width
+- `-p player`: Number of players (Up to 63)
+- `-d minimalDeadline`: Minimal deadline in seconds
+- `-o deadlineOffset`: Maximum deadline offset in seconds; maximum deadline is `minimalDeadline + deadlineOffset`.
+The deadline will be chosen at random.